 Adding Amazon Live followers and moving to A-List

-Amazon Live has a number of requirements to move up levels.
+Amazon Live has several requirements to move up levels.
 Each level helps put your show in more prominent places on Amazon.
 The requirement to move from Insider to A-List recently changed and now includes a minimum follower count:

 I was on track to meet the requirements for A-List, which were to stream 1,000 minutes and sell over $5,000.
 Then Amazon changed the requirement to followers.
-Following Amazon Live accounts is a bit hidden so I wanted to consider and share some strategies to grow my followers.
-I discuss strategies in the video below and they include:
+Given the importance of the number of followers, consider asking viewers in one of more of these ways:

 - On-screen graphic to encourage following